Public awareness of science: Mixed use of measures

-Project examples
+Project example

 Government and private-led campaigns and events, such as Dana Foundation's "Brain Awareness Week", are becoming a strong focus of programmes which try to promote public awareness of science.

 The UK PAWS Foundation dramatically went as far as establishing a Drama Fund with the BBC in 1994.
 The purpose was to encourage and support the creation of new drama for television, drawing on the world of science and technology.

 The Vega Science Trust was set up in 1994 to promote science through the media of television and the internet with the aim of giving scientists a platform from which to communicate to the general public.

 The Simonyi Professorship for the Public Understanding of Science chair at The University of Oxford was established in 1995 for the ethologist Richard Dawkins by an endowment from Charles Simonyi.
 Mathematician Marcus du Sautoy has held the chair since Dawkins' retirement in 2008.
 Similar professorships have since been created at other British universities.
 Professorships in the field have been held by well-known academics including Richard Fortey and Kathy Sykes at the University of Bristol, Brian Cox at Manchester University, Tanya Byron at Edge Hill University, Jim Al-Khalili at the University of Surrey, and Alice Roberts at the University of Birmingham.